 These prices are so low that you could easily earn a round-trip flight by opening a single travel credit card, such as:

 - The Platinum Card® from American Express – 75,000 points after spending $5,000 on purchases in the first six months of account opening

-- The Business Platinum Card® from American Express, which comes with 75,000 points after you spend $15,000 on qualifying purchases within the first three months of account opening
+- The Business Platinum Card® from American Express, which comes with 85,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card plus earn 5x points on eligible purchases in 5 select business categories, up to 80,000 bonus points per category, all within the first 3 months of Card Membership.

 Virgin Atlantic miles are more valuable